SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 			"Session": "Race"
 		}

    Beside information about the current type of session ("Practice", "Qualifying", "Race", ...), as well as the current mode ("Solo", "Team"), this object contains the current state of each Assistant.
 Available properties are: "Silent", "Muted" and "State" (with values "Active", "Waiting", "Disabled" and "Finished").
+Please noite, that "Muted" and "Silent" will only be present, if applicable.

 2. *Session*